Digital-Image-Processing-PES-ECE/Agriculture-Crop-Monitoring-using-Veins-analysis/README.md

 ### Limitations and Future Work:
-to combine both method together and get  precise output and informing the farmer how much it is prone to disease and informing the concentration of NPK to be used precisialy  to remove that pest
+to combine both method together and get  precise output and informing the farmer how much it is prone to disease and also  concentration of NPK to be used precisialy  to remove that pest